opendistro/for-elasticsearch-docs/docs/security-configuration/openid-connect.md

 Name | Description
 :--- | :---
-pemtrustedcas_filepath | Absolute path to the PEM file containing the root CA(s) of your IdP. pemtrustedcas_content | The root CA content of your IdP.
+`pemtrustedcas_filepath` | Absolute path to the PEM file containing the root CAs of your IdP.
+`pemtrustedcas_content` | The root CA content of your IdP.
 Cannot be used if `pemtrustedcas_filepath` is set.

 ### TLS client authentication